sabrina-woo/skytrain-prediction-spec/README.md

 ## 5) Metrics
 - MAE (Mean Absolute Error,  a metric that measures the average of the absolute differences between a model's predicted values and the true (actual) values) percentage points of occupancy is a viable metric  that can be used as it is easy to explain and interpret.
 This is good for giving passengers or planners a sense of average reliability, but not sufficient alone if missing spikes in occupancy creates overcrowding harms.
 - AUC-PR (Area Under the Precision-Recall Curve measures how well a model distinguishes positives from negatives, especially useful when the dataset is imbalanced)can be used as a supplementary metric since it is more informative (in comparison to other metrics) with imbalanced data and thus best for minimizing passenger harm from missed crowded-train warnings (false negatives) while balancing annoyance from false alarms (false positives).
+- p95 Latency: <500ms per request.
+This will ensure predictions are fast enough to be served in real time within a transit app, where users expect crowding information before boarding.
+- Max Cost per 10k Predictions: <$1.
+LightGBM is lightweight and runs efficiently on AWS Lambda (~100ms execution, 128–256MB).
+Lambda offers automatic scaling for surges without pre-provisioning, with API Gateway and CloudWatch integration.
+While GCP and Azure offer similar options, AWS’s breadth of cloud services, proven reliability, tooling, and scalability make it the most reliable choice for real-time transit predictions.

 ## 6) API Sketch
 POST /predictCrowding